imaitygit/PyMEX/Examples/WithSiesta/README.md

 complies the source codes (for cythonized part), and runs the BSE Hamiltonian construction.
-**NOTE:** Ideally, the numprocess can be anything <= Numberofkpoints x Numberofbands; In this case, it is=81 x 4.
+**NOTE:** Ideally, the numprocess can be anything <= Numberofkpoints x NumberofValencebands x NumberofCondbands; In this case, it is= 9 x 9 x 2 x 2 = 324.
-However, we find the h5py-parallel works only for a integer divisor of Numberofkpoints x Numberofbands.
+However, we found the h5py-parallel works only for a integer divisor of Numberofkpoints x Numberofbands.
 Therefore, the numprocess here can be 1, 2, 3, 4, 6, etc. upto 324.
 However, if you enter 5 as numprocess the code will throw